 By studying these individuals and the possessions that they had with them, Fiorelli and later scientists attempted to piece together their stories.
 Bodies from the Ash describes what they have found and the stories they have told.

-The stories related to the human remains found at Herculaneum, a nearby city destroyed by Vesuvius
+Chapter 5.
+Herculaneum’s Fate: The very different result of the eruption on Herculaneum, a nearby city also destroyed by Vesuvius

 Chapter 6.
 A Final Excavation: The newest plaster cast and the status of Pompeii today